althearao/local-voice-ai-agent/README.md

 ```bash
    ollama run mymodel
 ```
+Edit mymodel so it matches the name of your chatbot.

 If you do not yet have a local Ollama chatbot set up, please refer to this tutorial. https://sjsu.instructure.com/courses/1616480/modules/items/17062651

 Once Ollama is running, leave the Terminal / Powershell window open in the background and continue to the next step.